Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 ✔️ Pitches for tents

-- more or less close to clean and modern sanitary facilities,
+• closer to or further from clean and modern sanitary facilities,

-This is the most economical option, but also the most immersive way to fully enjoy the naturist experience and a guaranteed return to nature.
-Pitching your tent in the heart of the campsite, listening to the sounds of nature morning and evening, living to the rhythm of sunrise and sunset... these are sensations that experienced campers particularly appreciate.
+This is the most low-cost option, but also the most immersive way to fully embrace the naturist experience, really reconnecting and a guaranteed return to nature.
+Pitching your tent in the heart of the campsite, listening to the sounds of nature morning and evening, following the natural rhythm of sunrise and sunset - these are the kinds of things experienced campers really appreciate.

 ✔️ Pitches for caravans and motorhomes